mohamed-helmy/odoo-mobile-api/README.md

 CHANGELOG
 =========

+- 1.0.4 (October 2018)
+    - Bug fixes and improvements
+    - Support for Odoo 12

 - 1.0.1 (January 2018)
     - Fix: Odoo 8.0 Wrong authentication crash
     - Handling of all error when authenticate request failed.

 - 1.0.0 (October 2017)
     - Basic methods for communicating with Odoo API
     - Odoo 8.0+ support
     - Request builder for fetching records from Odoo